 As mastery is achieved this balanced state becomes more habitual and won’t take as much work, time, and energy to try and stay in balance.
 This is achieved by “knowing thyself”, and understanding these universal laws and balances that govern our being.
 To know God, we must understand God’s laws.

 The Hermetic teachings are found in all lands and all religions, their appeal is universal.
 In early days there was a compilation of certain basic hermetic maxims, axioms, and precepts, which were passed from teacher to student, which is called the “Kyballion”.

 “Man is a little world ~ a microcosm inside the great universe.”

-Hinduism is the oldest spiritual religion in the world, dating back more than 5,000 years.
+Hinduism is a progressive path to self realization, Hinduism is the oldest spiritual religion in the world, dating back more than 5,000 years.
 Originating in Central Asia and the Indus Valley, still practiced in the present day.
 The term Hinduism is what is known as an exonym (a name given by others to a people, place, or concept) and derives from the Persian term Sindus designating those who lived across the Indus River.